Execution

 Resolve a keyword to a logical-core count, else parse as an integer.

 An already-resolved integer is returned untouched, so option defaults and re-validation can flow back through conversion unharmed.
-When a parallel-intent keyword (auto/max) resolves to a single job, a warning is logged: the request reads as “use several cores”, but the host has too few logical CPUs, so execution is silently sequential.
+When a parallel-intent keyword (auto/max) resolves to a single job, the collapse is logged: the request reads as “use several cores”, but the host has too few logical CPUs, so execution is silently sequential.
+An explicit request (command line, environment variable, config file) logs a warning; the option’s own default only logs at info level, else every bare invocation on a 1-CPU host would emit a warning the user never asked for, polluting captured runner streams and the CLI output rendered in Sphinx docs.

 Return type: